 Email communication has become an indispensable resource for businesses in today’s digital landscape.
 Whether you’re sharing personalized offers, important updates, or simply welcoming new subscribers, email provides a direct and impactful way to engage with your audience.

-So, to get the most out of your email marketing activities, you must understand how to configure SMTP for WordPress to send emails, which will improve your email deliverability.
+So, to get the most out of your WordPress email communication, you must understand how to configure SMTP for WordPress to send emails, which will improve your email deliverability.

 Before diving into the WordPress SMTP configuration, let’s look at why you need to do so in the first place.